Europe

 Stockholm Pride

-Said to be the largest Pride event anywhere in Scandinavia, Stockholm pride has grown rapidly since its debut in 1998, with some 60,000 participants and 600,000 spectators now in regular attendance each year.
+Said to be the largest Pride event anywhere in Scandinavia, Stockholm Pride has grown rapidly since its debut in 1998, with some 60,000 participants and 600,000 spectators now in regular attendance each year.
 The celebrations typically start with lectures and exhibitions across the city celebrating LGBT rights, lifestyles and culture, culminating with the grand finale – a dazzling, kaleidoscopic parade.

-LOCATION Venues across Stockholm DATES 29 July-3 August
+Venues across Stockholm / 29 July-3 August

 Gyrating revellers during a Stockholm Pride parade (Photo: Signe Brockman via Flickr / CC-BY-SA-2.0)